Successfully Manage Type 2 Diabetes

 Telling family or those close to you is a good idea, especially to educate them and have a plan in place in case you have a health emergency.

 That doesn't mean you have to tell everyone or talk about it all the time.
 It's a choice that can change as time goes on.
 If your privacy is important to you, you may only confide in your closest relatives or friends and not talk about it beyond informing them of your news.
-If you tend to be more open, you might find that talking about it often to different people makes you feel better.
+If you tend to be more open, you might find that talking about it often with different people makes you feel better.

-Every person you tell will likely have different reactions based on their personal experiences with diabetes.
+All the people you tell will likely have different reactions based on their personal experiences with diabetes.
 If your coworker has a family member dealing with complications from diabetes, they might be more sympathetic or worrisome about your news.
 However, if you share your diagnosis with a friend who has a connection with someone who has an excellent A1C, her reaction and outlook might be more positive and supportive.